TimeBags/website/index.md

 ## Q: Wait...
 But, Why Timestamping?

-A: Because attesting that a file existed before a particular time can be useful to.
+A: Because attesting that a file existed before a particular time can be useful to...

 * prove when an agreement was signed, if it is disputed
 * validate a signature after a revocation occurred